 Regardless of their differences, both are equally as dangerous for a person’s mental, physical, and cognitive well-being.
 It is difficult to measure who and how many people are affected by it but, several reports suggest that millennials and Gen-Z are most likely to report feeling lonely and depressed.
 According to a study by the University of California, San Diego, In the United States, adults aged around 20 are most likely to be lonely.

 However, some contradictory reports suggest that isolation and loneliness are more likely to affect older adults and the elderly.
-According to the social isolation statistics report from the National Academies of Sciences, Engineering, and Medicine (NASEM), about one-third of adults older than 45 report feeling lonely while nearly one-fourth of adults aged 65 and older are considered to be socially isolated.
+According to the social isolation statistics report from the National Academies of Sciences, Engineering, and Medicine (NASEM), about one-third of adults older than 45 reports feeling lonely while nearly one-fourth of adults aged 65 and older are considered to be socially isolated.

 Nevertheless, social isolation affects all age groups, genders, and ethnicities alike, with some more at risk of experiencing the harmful effects of loneliness than others.
 No doubt, lockdown enforcements and social restraints ordered by the government are essential for protection against covid-19.
 But, this security comes with a price of its own: a possible surge in mental and physical disorders associated with physical and emotional isolation.

 Feelings of loneliness are a rather common occurrence.
 Many people feel lonely from time to time and may isolate themselves from other people.
 But, these feelings are usually short-lived and subside fairly quickly.
-However, when the issue of loneliness becomes chronic, it can lead to severe adverse effects that can put an individual’s long term mental and physical health at risk.
+However, when the issue of loneliness becomes chronic, it can lead to severe adverse effects that can put an individual’s long-term mental and physical health at risk.

 Apart from the psychological effects of loneliness, there is evidence that it can impact a person’s physical and cognitive health as well.
-Research claims, social isolation is associated with premature mortality among adults.
+Research claims social isolation is associated with premature mortality among adults.
 Additionally, there is substantial proof that social isolation can increase the risk of developing cardiovascular diseases, stroke, dementia, a decline in immune function and cognition along with poor sleep, hygiene, and eating habits.

 There are several causes of social isolation — voluntary and enforced — including:

 Solitude is not always a bad thing, especially when one utilizes it for the betterment of their mind and body and indulges in positive and productive activities during this time.
-For example, isolating oneself to do healthy exercises, meditation, and relaxation where one does not feel lonely even while alone, is healthy isolation.
+For example, isolating oneself to do healthy exercises, meditation, and relaxation where one does not feel lonely even while alone is healthy isolation.

 The problem occurs when isolation is undesired or forced.
 This can lead to feelings of loneliness, sorrow, and depression.
 This kind of unhealthy isolation can lead to a multitude of mental health disorders.
 Symptoms related to unhealthy isolation include: